 The COVID-19 pandemic and response revealed the fragmentation of California's health data infrastructure in supporting public health responses.
-Many types of public health data are collected and transmitted via paper-based, phone, fax, or other nonmachine-readable formats.
+Many types of public health data are collected and transmitted via paper-based, phone, fax, or other non-machine-readable formats.
 Information may be re-keyed or manually reported, which results in errors and transmission delays of critical information.
-Indeed, approximately 45% of California hospitals identified the inability of public health systems to receive data electronically as a major challenge.
-Further, while 67% of HIOs reported that public health departments view or receive data, only 33% of HIOs reported that public health departments contribute data, and 42% reported that public health departments pay to participate, indicating that linkages to important public health data may be incomplete in California.
+Indeed, approximately 45% of California hospitals identified the inability of public health systems to receive data electronically as a major challenge.82 Further, while 67% of HIOs reported that public health departments view or receive data, only 33% of HIOs reported that public health departments contribute data, and 42% reported that public health departments pay to participate, indicating that linkages to important public health data may be incomplete in California.83

 In addition, challenges remain in connecting and linking information.
-For example, vital records are not completely linked to laboratory data, clinical data, medical examiner/coroner data systems, or case reporting systems.
-And California Reportable Disease Information Exchange (CalREDIE) and the California Immunization Registry (CAIR) systems were not designed to connect, consume, and incorporate health information from HIOs or directly from EHRs at the scale needed to tackle a global pandemic.
-Reported public health reported data also often lacks basic demographic, occupational, and social determinants of health (SDOH) information.
-For example, the COVID-19 Equity Dashboard currently shows 20% of reported COVID-19 cases lack race/ethnicity information.
+For example, vital records, in part due to the multiple state statutes that govern the sharing of, and the funding84 for the sharing of, vital records, are not completely linked to laboratory data, clinical data, medical examiner/coroner data systems, or case reporting systems.85 And California Reportable Disease Information Exchange (CaIREDIE) and the California Immunization Registry (CAIR) systems were not conceived in statute or technically designed to connect, consume, and incorporate health information from HIOs or directly from EHRs at the scale needed to tackle a global pandemic.86 Reported public health reported data also often lacks basic demographic, occupational, and social determinants of health (SDOH) information.
+For example, the COVID-19 Equity Dashboard currently shows 20% of reported COVID-19 cases lack race/ethnicity information.87